sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

    and where the product is defined by `b_s b_t = b_{s\cup t}`.

 Morphisms
 =========

 To better understand relationships between algebraic spaces, one wants to consider morphisms between them::

-    sage: A.module_morphism?
+    sage: A.module_morphism?                      # not tested
     sage: A = MyCyclicGroupAlgebra(QQ, 2, prefix='a')
     sage: B = MyCyclicGroupAlgebra(QQ, 6, prefix='b')
     sage: A, B
-    (Jason's group algebra of the cyclic group Zmod(2) over Rational Field, Jason's group algebra of the cyclic group Zmod(6) over Rational Field)
+    (Jason's group algebra of Ring of integers modulo 2 over Rational Field, Jason's group algebra of Ring of integers modulo 6 over Rational Field)

 ::

     sage: def func_on_basis(g):
-    ...       r"""
+    ....:     r"""
-    ...
-This function is the 'brain' of a (linear) morphism ...       from A --> B.  The input is the index of basis ...       element of the domain (A).
-The output is an element of the ...       codomain (B).
+    ....:     This function is the 'brain' of a (linear) morphism ....:     from A --> B.
+    ....:     The input is the index of basis element of the domain (A).
+    ....:     The output is an element of the codomain (B).
-    ...       """
+    ....:     """
-    ...       if g==1: return B.monomial(Zmod(6)(3))
+    ....:     if g==1: return B.monomial(Zmod(6)(3))
-    ...       else:    return B.one()
+    ....:     else:    return B.one()

 We can now define a morphism which extends this function to `A` by linearity::